MMus:12 months full time; 24 months part time

 Postgraduate Diploma students follow a similar programme, but with a smaller amount of creative project work.

 The programme is delivered through a series of one-to-one teaching (eg with an instrumental or composition teacher), lectures, seminars, specialist presentations, masterclasses, and workshops in which you will have the opportunity to share your experiences and debate your ideas with other students.
 Throughout the programme you will also be able to attend music research seminars in which visiting experts address the postgraduate community.
+The International Centre for Music Studies (ICMuS) provides information about research-related events (including research seminars), research projects, ICMuS researchers (staff, postgraduate and undergraduate) and the impact of their research in the wider world.

 You will normally be assessed by a combination of: portfolio work (eg composition or examples of academic writing); essays; commentary on creative practice work; oral examinations; and unseen written examinations.